Khmer massage using elbow pressure at Sra Thnam in Siem Reap

 Traditional Khmer bodywork may involve the fingers, thumbs, palms, hands and elbows.

-Hands and palms apply broader pressure across larger parts of the body, while fingers and thumbs follow a line more precisely or concentrate on a single point.
+Hands and palms can apply broader pressure across larger parts of the body.
+Fingers and thumbs can follow a line more precisely or concentrate on a particular point.
 Elbows allow deeper pressure to be applied to larger or more resistant areas.

-Some practitioners also use a small wooden stick, which lets them work specific points with a precision no broad hand movement could match.
+Some practitioners also use a small wooden stick.
+This allows them to work on specific points with greater precision than would be possible with a broad hand movement.

-Pressure may be held in one place, repeated rhythmically, or moved progressively along a line — and the practitioner may return several times to an area that continues to feel hard or restricted.
+Pressure may be held in one place, repeated rhythmically or moved progressively along a line.
+The practitioner may return several times to an area that continues to feel hard or restricted.

-“Khmer massage,” then, describes a family of Cambodian practices rather than one identical experience delivered everywhere.
+The expression “Khmer massage” therefore describes a family of Cambodian practices rather than one identical experience delivered everywhere.

 Is Khmer massage painful?